Skip to main content

 If you’re searching for “medication-assisted treatment near me” in Tennessee, Freeman Recovery Center has several locations offering medication-assisted support to help treat your addiction and get you on the road to long-term sobriety.
 However, before enrolling in a treatment program, choosing the one that fits your needs is important.
 Consider the following:

-- Talk to Your Health Insurance Provider: If you have health insurance, reaching out to your insurance provider to inquire about in-network medication-assisted treatment programsis crucial.
+• Talk to Your Health Insurance Provider: If you have health insurance, reaching out to your insurance provider to inquire about in-network medication-assisted treatment programsis crucial.
 This step can help you pinpoint facilities that accept your insurance and assess your coverage for MAT counseling.

-- Consult Your Primary-Care Doctor: Connecting with your primary-care doctor or general practitioner is a wise move.
+• Consult Your Primary-Care Doctor: Connecting with your primary-care doctor or general practitioner is a wise move.
 They serve as invaluable resources for recommending medication-assisted treatment programs in your vicinity.
 Your doctor can provide referrals to specialized clinics or addiction treatment centers that offer MAT.

-- Contact Local Hospitals: Tennessee’s hospitals and medical centers often offer addiction treatment services or can guide you to nearby MAT programs.
+• Contact Local Hospitals: Tennessee’s hospitals and medical centers often offer addiction treatment services or can guide you to nearby MAT programs.
 Consider contacting your local hospital’s behavioral health or addiction services department to learn about available treatment options.

-- Visit Your Local Health Department: City or County departments in Tennessee are valuable resources for information regarding local addiction treatment programs.
+• Visit Your Local Health Department: City or County departments in Tennessee are valuable resources for information regarding local addiction treatment programs.

-- Ask a Mental Health Professional: If you’re seeing a therapist or counselor, they can offer valuable insights into MAT program recommendations in Tennessee.
+• Ask a Mental Health Professional: If you’re seeing a therapist or counselor, they can offer valuable insights into MAT program recommendations in Tennessee.
 These professionals may have connections to addiction treatment centers or clinics.

-- Check with Local Addiction Support Groups: Engage with local addiction support groups throughout Tennessee.
+• Check with Local Addiction Support Groups: Engage with local addiction support groups throughout Tennessee.
 Members often have firsthand experience with MAT programs and can offer recommendations or insights regarding the top MAT clinics in the area.

 Check Your Insurance for Medication-Assisted Treatment

-What Are Inpatient and Residential MAT Programs?
+What is an Inpatient and Residential MAT Program in Tennessee?

-Inpatient Medication-Assisted Treatment (MAT) programs offer intensive support within a residential setting.
+Inpatient Medication-Assisted Treatment (MAT) programs offer intensive support within a residential treatment setting.
 In medication-assisted therapy programs, you reside at an MAT clinic for a period that usually ranges from a few weeks to several months.
 During this time, you receive round-the-clock medical supervision, counseling, and access to substance use disorder medications to manage withdrawal symptoms and cravings.

 Inpatient MAT programs like those at Freeman Recovery Center provide an environment free from the triggers and temptations of the outside world, allowing you to focus entirely on your recovery journey.
 This immersive approach fosters a supportive community where you can receive personalized care and guidance from experienced professionals, maximizing your chances of successful rehabilitation.